-DO SYS 784 Foundations of Modern Healthcare IV (1 credit hour) - The aim of the course is to explore the contemporary foundational elements of providing healthcare in the 21st century while preparing students to address the needs of the general and underserved population.
-The course presents an introduction to evidence-based medicine and topics related to the humanistic dimension of the medical profession and patient care.
+DO SYS 784 Foundations of Modern Healthcare IV (1 credit hour) - Foundations in Modern Healthcare is a longitudinal experience spanning the first two years of medical school.
+The course is designed to explore the contemporary foundational elements of providing healthcare in the 21st century while preparing students to address the needs of all patients.
+The four-semester Foundations curriculum runs the gamut of topics that are often not considered "clinical" such as professionalism, medical ethics, jurisprudence, bias, at risk populations, healthcare disparities, practice models, healthcare systems, and diversity.
+FMHC also explores evidence-based medicine, biostatistics, epidemiology, and population health topics.
 Foundations of Modern Healthcare IV is the fourth of four courses in the Foundations of Modern Healthcare series.
 This course complements and expands on the knowledge and skills acquired in the preceding course.
 The course provides foundation in evidence-based medicine and aspects of humanities that are relevant to the practice of osteopathic medicine.
 As the fourth course in a two-year continuum, Foundations of Modern Healthcare IV continues to serve as a foundation by providing a systematic framework on professionalism, ethics, and careers in medicine.
-This course will also provide students with knowledge regarding HIPAA training, Hospice experience, SIM experience, medical jurisprudence, COMLEX-USA preparation, biostatistics, epidemiology, informatics, and Journal Club.
+This course will also provide students with knowledge regarding HIPAA training, interprofessional SIM experience, medical jurisprudence, biostatistics, epidemiology, informatics, and preventative medicine.
+There is also a focus on preparations for COMLEX examinations and for clinical rotations in the third and fourth year.

 DO SYS 734 Osteopathic Principles & Practice IV (2 credit hours) - Osteopathic Principles and Practice IV is the fourth of four courses in the Osteopathic Principles and Practice series.
 This course complements and expands on the knowledge and skills acquired in the preceding course.
+The

-The Osteopathic Principles and Practice (OPP) course is designed to provide the student with a fundamental understanding of the history, philosophy, principles, and practice of osteopathic medicine.
+Osteopathic Principles and Practice (OPP) course is designed to provide the student with a fundamental understanding of the history, philosophy, principles, and practice of osteopathic medicine.
 During this course, the student will be introduced to the lexicon, foundational principles, and professional expectations upon which the profession was built.
 The faculty also works in conjunction with other departments to complement and integrate the knowledge received from basic and clinical divisions.
 Additionally, the student will sequentially initiate training in the tactile and psychomotor skills necessary for the diagnostic palpation of and manipulative treatments for their future patients, regardless of the medical specialty chosen.
 This course will instruct the student in the philosophic and diagnostic underpinnings upon which they will continue to build their osteopathic knowledge and the structurally based examination utilizing clinical methods and modalities that will continually develop for the rest of their clinical careers.
 The OPP Course is cumulative over four semesters.
 All summative and formative evaluations of concepts and skills will reflect cumulative knowledge.

 DO SYS 744 Primary Clinical Skills IV (2 credit hours) - Primary Clinical Skills IV is the fourth of four courses in the Primary Clinical Skills series.
 This course complements and expands on the knowledge and skills acquired in the preceding courses.
-This course prepares students to effectively gather and organize clinical information in an accurate, thorough, professional and compassionate manner.
+This course prepares students to effectively gather and organize clinical information in an accurate, thorough, professional, and compassionate manner.
 As the fourth course in a two-year continuum, Primary Clinical Skills IV continues to serve as a foundation by providing a systematic framework for the acquisition and integration of basic medical knowledge and skills in a clinical context.
 This course will promote an understanding of patient-centered care while incorporating osteopathic principles and practice progressing to practice-based and systems-based professional learning.
 This course is designed to provide students with ample opportunity to practice these newly acquired skills in the Simulation Center, skills labs, and TBL setting, as well as through the use of standardized patients in a supervised setting.